 The temple was declared the national monument in 1949 and it was closed for 32 years.
 It reopened in 1981 and it is now the functioning temple and a very popular tourist site.

 To get there, take the metro line number 2 or number 5, to Yonghegong Lama Temple station.
 But, be careful because the temple closes at 4.30pm.
 You will need at least one hour to properly visit this outstanding place.

 THE REST OF BEIJING

-National Centre for the Performing Arts is an art centre and the Beijing’s new opera house.
-Constructed as an ellipsoid dome in the middle of an artificial lake in 2007, the opera house is immediately to the west of the Tiananmen Square.
+National Centre for the Performing Arts is an art centre and a Beijing’s new opera house.
+Constructed in 2007 as an ellipsoid dome, in the middle of an artificial lake, the opera house is immediately west of Tiananmen Square.